xlegend1024/az-cloudscale-adv-analytics/README.md

-# Databricks Workshop
+# Cloud Scale Advanced Analtyics

-Experience Azure Databricks and Azure Machine Leaning Studio Thu out this hands on lab Understand how to apply followings for you work:
+Experience end-to-end Advanced Analytics on cloud using Blob, ADF, Databricks, SQLDB/DW and Azure Machine Leaning Studio.

+Thu out this hands on lab Understand how to apply followings for you work:

+* ADF
 * Databricks
+* SQLDB/DW
 * Azure ML Studio

 After the workshop you will be able to: